 Day 25: Wrightwood (369.3) to Campsite (389.0)

 Major uphill elevation today to summit Baden Powell at about 8000 ft.
-Having a hard time still on uphills and it was slow going.
+Having a hard time still on uphills and it was slow going for me.
 Almost stepped on a small rattlesnake on the way up, moved it very carefully off trail with my pole.
 The interesting thing I've learned about rattlesnakes is that it's actually the smaller baby ones that are more dangerous.
 It takes a lot of energy for the snake to produce venom and the larger ones have some degree of control over how much venom is used when they bite...they're more to rely on the bite itself to kill prey, and expend less venom .
 The smaller ones have no control yet, so any bite is going to be full dose.
 The more you know!
 Anyways, last mile to the summit was especially rough (calves on fiiiiiire) but the views along the last knife edged ridge were great.

 At the summit, caught T-Bone, Sara, Chad and Brian for lunch, Joe had continued on.
 We had packed out summit beers which made me feel sleepy.
 Shortly after the summit there was somehow more fucking uphill which seemed like a joke, my legs and lungs were not up for it.

 Finally got down to Jimmy spring for probably the best water on trail so far and finally down to the highway.
 We had originally planned to camp there, but wasn't much space for all five of us, so we ate dinner and decided to push out six more miles of night hiking which I wasn’t thrilled about.
 Once we got going though it wasn’t so bad.
 I'm really enjoying hiking during the golden sunset hour, and today we all stuck close together and talked, which passed the time.